 Let’s start with equipment and don’t worry, we aren’t going to suggest that you spend an arm and a leg.
 In fact you probably have all the necessities in your house already.

 - Jigger – A cocktail jigger is an alcohol-measuring cup.
-A vital bar tool for measuring the perfect alcohol serving in a cocktail (usually 1.5 oz) but if you don’t have one on hand you can use a regular shot glass as your measuring device.
+A vital tool bartenders use for measuring the perfect alcohol serving in a cocktail (usually 1.5 oz) but if you don’t have one on hand you can use a regular shot glass as your measuring device.
 If you don’t have either of the two, no biggie, just eyeball it and free-pour to your desired strength.

-- Two-Piece Shaker & Strainer – You’ll need a two-piece shaker for martinis, daiquiris and the like.
+- Shaker & Strainer – You’ll need a two-piece shaker for martinis, daiquiris and the like.
 If you don’t already own one, you can use your gym protein shaker, a to-go coffee cup, or a mason jar.
 Simply put your ingredients inside, cover the mouth-sipping hole and shake away.
 When you’re ready to pour you can use a small kitchen sieve or a large slotted spoon to separate the ice and larger ingredients from the liquid while pouring the mixture into your cocktail glass.

 - Bar Spoon – You’ll be stirring things up in your new bar and you may have some mixing spoons handy but if you don’t try using a metal straw, a chop stick or even a butter knife.